Helping Children with Learning Disabilities

-- Ask your child what words they would use to describe stress.
-Does your child recognize when he or she is feeling stressed?
+- Ask your child the words they would use to describe stress.
+Does your child recognize when they are feeling stressed?

 - Encourage your child to identify and participate in activities that help reduce stress like sports, games, music, or writing in a journal.

 - Ask your child to describe activities and situations that make them feel stressed.
 Break down the scenarios and talk about how overwhelming feelings of stress and frustration might be avoided.